 During the financial year 2009, India sold around $35 billion worth of dollars in the spot markets due to a 22% depreciation in the rupee against the dollar.
 Furthermore, in the same period, India purchased 200 tonnes of gold from the IMF, totalling around $6.7 billion.

 In 2020, amidst the Covid-19 pandemic, India's forex reserves surpassed the $500 billion mark in June, marking a significant milestone.
 A year later, in 2021, Indian forex reserves exceeded $600 billion for the first time ever.
-Thus, India’s forex reserves have grown six times in the previous two decades.
+By June 2025, the reserves crossed $700 billion again, showcasing India's improved economic management.
+Thus, India’s forex reserves have grown substantially in the previous two decades.

 Here is a table mentioning the growth of Indian forex reserves since the past and other essential data related to it (in Rs crore):